Privacy Policy

 2. The Gramm-Leach-Bliley Act:

-Under the Act, all financial institutions must provide notification to each of their customers outlining their specific privacy policies related to the sharing of nonpublic personal information.
+Under the GLB Act, all financial institutions must provide notification to each of their customers outlining their specific privacy policies related to the sharing of nonpublic personal information.
 If the institution does or intends to share such information with a nonaffiliated third party, they must first provide the customer with the option to request an opt-out.
 If the customer elects to opt-out, the nonpublic information may not be shared with any nonaffiliated third parties except under certain circumstances.

 3. Customer Defined: